 As we said, when it comes to operational expenditures, making payroll should be your top priority.
 Many unfortunate circumstances might lead you to seek out immediate payroll financing options:

-Besides invoice factoring, companies who run short on revenue turn to other methods of payroll financing:
+Besides invoice factoring, companies that run short on revenue turn to other methods of payroll financing:

 No matter how stable your business feels right now, at some point, you will likely face some of these challenges.
 Adverse or inconvenient circumstances seem to hit us when our company is most vulnerable.
 However, are the payroll financing choices mentioned above the best options for your growing company?